Ngz91/dotfiles/README.md

 ```
 sudo pacman -S polybar
 ```
 Then create a polybar folder in .config to hold your configuration.
 Polybar configuration deserves a guide on it's own but you can set a basic one following these steps.
-First copy my polybar config files into your polybar folder.
-In the same folder grand permissions to these files:
+First copy my Polybar config files into your folder.
+In the same folder, grand permissions to these files:
 ```
 chmod +x launch.sh
 chmod u+x scripts/diskusage